 Tirumala Brahmotsavams find place in 'Utsav' portal

-Most popular Tirumala Brahmotsavams schedule has now found place in the Utsav portal of the ministry of tourism, Government of India.
+Tirupati: Most popular Tirumala Brahmotsavams schedule has now found place in the Utsav portal of the ministry of tourism, Government of India.
+The...

 Tirupati: Most popular Tirumala Brahmotsavams schedule has now found place in the Utsav portal of the ministry of tourism, Government of India.
 The Utsav portal is a digital initiative of the ministry of tourism to showcase important elements of all events, festivals and live darshans across the country to promote them as tourist destinations worldwide.